jdiamond/MQTT.ts/README.md

 The "raw" TypeScript files are import'able by Deno.
 The package.json file and the Node.js dependencies are only used to make the Node.js and browser builds.

-Look in pub.ts and sub.ts to see examples of using the client.
+Look in [examples/deno](examples/deno) to see examples of using the client.

 ## Node.js